savinadev/savinadev/README.md

 # Hi, I'm Savina.

-👩🏻‍💻 I'm a Frontend Software Engineer currently working at a fintech company.
+👩🏻‍💻 I'm a Frontend Software Engineer currently working at a fintech company based in Milan, Italy.